SUPREME LP RECORDINGS

 THE CHAMBER MUSIC SURVEY

 The label I was most impressed with, on a consistent basis, was Philips.
 This was true in almost every instance, but especially with the records by the Quartet Italiano and Beaux Art Trio.
-They didn't quite make this list, even the Honorable Mentions, but they were still good to excellent.
+They didn't quite make this list, even The Honorable Mentions, but they were still good to excellent.
 Decca also had a few excellent LP's: Mozart's Piano Quartets-Previn; Borodin Quartet; Spohr-Octet etc. DGG wasn't that bad either, especially in modern, 20th Century repertoire.

 What about "the finest chamber music LP"?
 I'm sorry to say that there wasn't an obvious ("no brainer") choice.
 In fact, not one of the chamber music records ended up in the top two classes, but there was still one recording that has continually impressed me, overall, more than any of the others: The Shostakovitch Quartets on Decca and also L'Oiseau`Lyre, so it "wins" by default.